Does your baby hate sleeping in his crib? Does he sleep peacefully in your arms, but then cry the instant you try to put him down?

 Or does your baby fall asleep in her crib then wake in the middle of the night crying, wanting to be held and cuddled, refusing to return to her little bed?

 If this sounds like you, you’re probably pulling your hair out trying to figure out what to do, how to make your little one sleep where you want them to sleep!
-Well, here’s some news for you … what you’re doing may not ever work.
+Well, here’s some news for you…what you’re doing may not ever work.
 Babies tend to hate their cribs.
 Ever wonder why?
-Here’s some ideas.
+Here are some ideas.

 1. Cribs don’t include Mom.

-If you think about every other mammal on the planet, their babies sleep very close to their mamas … usually in arms.
+If you think about every other mammal on the planet, their babies sleep very close to their mamas …usually in arms.
 Cuddled.
 Safe.
 Protected.
-And since babies have a drive to survive, that includes bonding with their caregiver (usually Mom) immediately and always staying close to her.
+Since babies have the drive to survive, that includes bonding with their caregiver (usually Mom) immediately and always staying close to her.
 Sleeping alone, quietly, peacefully, in a bed of their own removed from the one who will feed and protect them when they’re most vulnerable?
 Not so much.

 “Throughout human history, breast-feeding mothers sleeping alongside their infants constituted a marvelously adaptive system in which both the mothers’ and infants’ sleep physiology and health were connected in beneficial ways.
 By sleeping next to its mother, the infant receives protection, warmth, emotional reassurance, and breast milk – in just the forms and quantities that nature intended.